-In addition, GEOMAR is active in a number of national and international committees and strategic alliances such as the German Marine Research Consortium (KDM), the German Climate Consortium (DKK), the Partnership for Observation of the Global Oceans (POGO) and the Marine Board of the European Science Foundation.
+In addition, GEOMAR is active in a number of national and international committees and strategic alliances such as the German Marine Research Consortium (KDM), the German Climate Consortium (DKK), the Partnership for Observation of the Global Oceans (POGO) and the European Marine Board.

 The annual reports of GEOMAR and IFM-GEOMAR, respectively, provide an overview of the activities of the institute.
 A limited number of printed copies is available upon request from presse(at)geomar.de .